 15 W 50 API, SL Grade JASO MA

-With these specifications, look, and comfort, the 2012 model is a good option for those who love long distance rides as well as short trips.
-The Royal Enfield Thunderbird 350 is worth its price that is 136000 Indian rupees (Kochi on-road price).
+With these specifications, look, and comfort, the 2012 model is a good option for those who love long-distance rides as well as short trips.
+The Royal Enfield Thunderbird 350 is worth its price at 136,000 Indian rupees (Kochi on-road price).